DevRob/Udacity-WebDev-project4/README.md

 ###Part 2: Optimize pizza.html

-* gulpfile.js contains gulp script to compress HTML/CSS/JS/images. (excluded node-modules folder from push due size and long filename issues, but I listed the plugins I used below.)
+* gulpfile.js contains gulp script to compress HTML/CSS/JS/images. (excluded 'node-modules' folder from push due size and long filename issues, but I listed the plugins I used below.)
 * moved variables out of for loops and saved array lengths, in a local variable, which are part of the condition statement.
 * reduced the number of generated "flying pizzas" from 200 to 40
 * moved style for '.mover class' to style.css and replaced